The Passion of Christ and the Passion of the Church

 - betrayal can arrive clothed in closeness, inclusion, and religious tenderness

 For the remnant, the lesson is not paranoia.
 It is sobriety.
 The Church must love true charity, but she must not be naive about counterfeit intimacy.
-Where Christ is handed over, doctrinally or sacramentally, by those who still speak the language of belonging, the kiss of Judas is present again in mystery.
+This is why Catholics cannot judge only by tone, by public gentleness, or by gestures of belonging.
+They must ask what is actually being handed over.
+Where Christ is delivered to enemies doctrinally, sacramentally, or juridically by men who still speak the language of belonging, the kiss of Judas is present again in mystery.

 Footnotes